rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 $ oc edit opentelemetrycollector my-otelcol
 ```

-You can check that the prometheus port is available at port 8889.
+You can check that the Prometheus port is available at port 8889.

 ```shell
 $ oc get svc -l app.kubernetes.io/name=my-otelcol-collector